 Mrs Zorana Bull

-As an accomplished executive in professional services, she has delivered over 25 years of strategic advice to government, private and public businesses across Europe, Asia and Australia.
-She brings to the Board a keen understanding business reform, productivity, supply chain efficiencies, major capital program delivery, leadership development and corporate governance.
+Zorana is an Oxford-educated engineer who is passionate about business performance, strategy and transformation.
+She has over a decade of NED experience with private sector, government and not-for-profit industries and is a Fellow with AICD.
+She brings to the Board a keen understanding business reform, productivity improvement, supply chain efficiencies, major capital program delivery, leadership development and corporate governance.

 Mr Stewart Dowrick